 - In the spring and summer, some Oven Roasted Asparagus with Lemon Zest is a delicious and refreshing side.

-- During the cooler months, try this recipe for Mini Parmesan Truffle Hasselback Potatoes to provide a sophisticated and hearty addition to the meal.
+- Mini Parmesan Truffle Hasselback Potatoes provides a sophisticated and hearty addition to the meal.

 - Or, if you want to carry the mushrooms through to your side, you could try this Mushroom Rice Pilaf from A Spicy Perspective.